February 5 – April 3 | 2022

 Join us for programming throughout Leaving and Waving

-For your protection, and the safety of others, chairs will be socially distanced, and masks required inside the gallery.
+For your protection, the safety of others, and the comfort of all guests, volunteers, and staff, masks are required inside the gallery.
 Free admission.